Updated June 2023

 Australia runs a ’Product of Australia’ scheme, with a range of related logos:

-If you see a sugary product marked with the logo and the first set of words “Product of Australia” (such as Countdown’s own brand sweetened condensed milk), you know that all the ingredients in it (including the sugar) were fully grown and processed in Australia.
-You can buy that with confidence.
+If you see a sugary product marked with the logo and the first set of words “Product of Australia”, you know that all the ingredients in it (including the sugar) were fully grown and processed in Australia.
+At this stage (January 2023) we do not know of any products sold here with this label, but if you find one you can buy it with confidence.
+And, if you do, please let us know!

 The third one is the one you’ll see most commonly.
 It has the words “Made in Australia from at least x% Australian ingredients”.
 Nesquik chocolate milk powder, for example, is labelled as being made from at least 80% Australian ingredients: